This section outlines the accreditation process for commencing services including how to apply for accreditation, the decision process and outcomes.

 - any relevant information about the approved provider of the service given to the Commission by the Department of Health

-- whether the Commission is satisfied that the approved provider of the service will undertake continuous improvement in relation to the service, measured against the relevant Standards if the service is accredited
+- whether the Commission is satisfied that the approved provider of the service will undertake continuous improvement in relation to the service, measured against the Quality Standards if the service is accredited

 - any other relevant matter.